 NOTE: Student's personal schedule or work schedule does not automatically constitute a valid scheduling conflict.

-Developmental Courses
+Developmental Courses and Placement

-There are two developmental math courses and one developmental English course offered at Concordia University Texas.
-There are some substantial differences between the two types of developmental courses.
+There are developmental math courses and developmental English courses offered at Concordia University Texas.
+There are differences between the placement for Math and English courses.